Zip-Lining Across Canyons

 It so happened that our last day of summer coincided with my birthday, and I wanted to have a final hurrah before we all buckled down to a more scheduled lifestyle.
 My sister had given us tickets to the Canyons Zip Line and Canopy Tours at Christmas and their expiration dates were looming close.
 So despite the rain- uh severe thunderstorm weather, I said a quick prayer for fine weather and made our family reservations for this zip line experience in Ocala (central Florida).

 “We might be zip lining in the rain,” I cautioned the kids.
 (I pictured us hanging from line like wet dogs, actually) But they were up for one final summer adventure.
-So on my birthday, we headed down I-75 to the little red and white wooden barn by exit 358.Dark clouds had already began to form around the horizon when we signed the liability waivers and met our guides: David and Slade.
+So on my birthday, we headed down I-75 to the little red and white wooden barn by exit 358.Dark clouds had already begun to form around the horizon when we signed the liability waivers and met our guides: David and Slade.
 We received a quick intro to the equipment we would be using and slipped into our harnesses, our guides sizing us up for the task at hand.
 Did we have what it takes to zip through the sky at amazing rates of speed or would we break down in fright and chicken out on them?

 There were seven of us in the group and we donned helmets and gloves and hopped our ride out into the wilderness where the former limestone mining pits had been reclaimed by nature.
 We stopped by a short line attached to two trees.
 It reminded me of my laundry lines at home.
 There we had Zip 101 safety lessons and a trial zip, braking and what to do if you get stuck out on a line.
-I confess, instead of holding my glove over the line to brake, I instinctively grabbed the line to stop- big no-no, according to David, as that move could dislocate a shoulder on the big lines.
+I confess, instead of holding my glove over the line to brake, I instinctively grabbed the line to stop -a big no-no, according to David, as that move could dislocate a shoulder on the big lines.
 I started a mantra in my head: flat hand, flat hand.

 Our real training began on the bunny lines: short zip lines through the trees.
-The first was a no-braking line, meaning we didn’t have to stop ourselves.
+The first was a no braking line, meaning we didn’t have to stop ourselves.
 The second we had to test our braking ability (flat-hand, flat hand).
 We also traversed our first rope bridge.
 We had done rope bridges before at Rock City in Chattanooga when the kids were little (no fear there), and the shorter zip line at the NOC Adventure Park in the Nantahala Gorge ( our youngest was too light to do the bigger lines back then) but after the bunny lines at the Canyons, we were in new territory.

 I was in awe soaring out across the canyon on the Break Out line (it breaks out from the trees and over the canyon), zipping to a platform on the other side.
 We all waited for the entire group to zip across before ascending even higher to the longest zip ever.
 The wind had started to pick up by this time, dark clouds threatening rain, and the next line across the canyon dipped low towards the green water below.
 I wondered if there were gators, and then shook myself- this was Florida.
 That was water.
 Of course there were gators!
 We were zip lining over gators.( Just last week I checked out the zip lining at St. Augustine’s Alligator Farm and told myself: no way would I ever zip line over gators!)
 I wasn’t the only person thinking it, as one of the kids in our group pointed to something moving fast in the water below and asked: “Is that an alligator?”
 It was a duck.
 I decided not to voice the ‘This is Florida, of course there are gators’ bit.
 The zip line looked daunting enough.